 Queen Nefertiti was a very important queen of Egypt although she reigned only for 12 years.
 In the depictions on the walls and tombs built during Akhenaten’s rule, she appeared to be a supporting queen who helps and stands right next to her husband in the ceremonial acts.
 In other depictions, she makes offerings for God Aten, drives a chariot or hits the enemies.
 The changing names of the king and the queen Amenhotep IV changed his name to be Akhenaten and Queen Nefertiti changed hers to be Neferneferuaten-Nefertiti to honor their god, Aten.

 Queen Nefertiti had mesmerizing beauty that can’t be described by words.
 Her bust shows Queen Nefertiti in a colorful portray that one German archeologist said that it is a living Egyptian artwork and must be seen.
 Queen Nefertiti used to make her own makeup from Galena Plant.
-She also had gorgeous accessories with special shape and size.
+She also had gorgeous accessories with special shapes and sizes.

 You can discover the history of Queen Nefertiti, in addition to, exploring the treasures of her husband Amenhotep IV through a trip to Egypt, so check our Egypt tour packages and choose your ideal tour.
 You can also customize a trip to Egypt to witness your favorite places in Egypt.